Interaction between Humans and Environment

 b) The amount of carbon stored in an ecosystem

-c) The total amount of greenhouse gases emitted by an individual or organization
+c) The total amount of greenhouse gases emitted by an individual or organisation

 d) The amount of carbon dioxide released during photosynthesis